 I would advise that you prepare for the possibility that you will be inspected by the Home Office before they give you the licence.
 The restaurant industry has for a long time been a priority of the Home Office, in terms of immigration enforcement.
 If you are lucky enough not to be inspected before they issue you with your licence, then you are likely to be inspected at some point in the future.
 Time taken at the outset to ensure you have compliant systems in place is seldom wasted.

-Sponsoring a skilled chef has the advantage, for the migrant, of cheaper visa fees, compared to the standard Tier 2 visa fee.
+If you sponsor a chef, the migrant has the advantage of cheaper visa fees, compared to the standard Tier 2 visa fee.

 Also, there is a monthly cap of available ‘certificates of sponsorship’ each month, and if the ‘cap’ is exceeded then a point-scoring system applies, to see who should receive a certificate.
 However, as skilled chefs are on the Shortage Occupation List they are virtually guaranteed to be allocated a certificate.